 Residence Hall Government (RHA): RHA is a group of elected representatives from each of the residence halls.
 RHA is led by an elected Executive Board and is involved in residence hall programs, community service events, and the review of residence hall policies.
 A member of the Office of Housing and Residence Life serves as the advisor to RHA.
 The President of RHA is elected and serves on the Senior Management Team of the Dept. of Housing and Residence Life and has an office in the department to better advocate for and represent resident opinions, concerns and needs.

-Community Advocate (CA): A student staff member who lives and works with our off-campus properties and theme houses.
+Community Advocate (CA): A student staff member who lives and works with our off-campus properties (apartments and houses).
 The CA is responsible for keeping students in these properties informed and connected to campus, along with helping with theme house programming and other expectations.
 They also serve as a resource for tenants on facility related concerns.

 Resident Assistant (RA): A student-leader who lives in the residence hall with residents.
 RAs are selected and trained to help residents develop a positive living, study and social environment.
 RAs assist students with personal and academic concerns, organize social and educational activities and serve as a general resource for their residents.